 AC Joint Osteoarthritis

-AC joint arthritis is a common condition leading to pain in the shoulder.
+AC joint arthritis is a common condition to pain in the shoulder.
 It is usually localised to the outer end (lateral) aspect of the collar bone (clavicle) at the site where it meets the acromion (Acromio clavicular joint).
 It develops after injuries, such as sprains, or repetitive minor trauma (AFL knocks as in a “hip & shoulder bump”) but is also associated with age (degeneration).

 It is often worse with movement, but unlike a bursitis type pain which occurs in midrange motion, it’s often worse at the end range movement, particularly when placing the arm across the chest.
 It is also made worse with exercises like push-ups and, like most shoulder conditions, worse when lying flat or at night.